Are you a small business looking to increase leads and sales with a mobile-friendly website design?

 Because if your “salesman” does not communicate clearly, answer objections and leave your customer feeling great, you’re turning customers away and leaving money on the table.

-Consumer spending on mobile devices is hugeTotal estimated online spend during Q2 (May to July) was £24.2bn, with £8.7bn spent via smartphones and tablet devices.Click To Tweet Recent research has shown that visits to retail websites via mobile devices have overtaken desktop traffic.Click To Tweet
+Consumer spending on mobile devices is hugeTotal estimated online spend during May to July was £24.2 billion, with £8.7 billion spent via smartphones and tablet devices.Click to Tweet Visits to retail websites from mobile devices has overtaken desktop traffic for the first time ever.Click to Tweet

 Online spending via mobile devices is massive and it’s only set to increase as technology rapidly evolves, making it easier to purchase online, and more and more people adopt the convenience of shopping with smartphones and tablets.